 • Control of the internal coherency of the space segment signals, both for range and range-rate measurement data as well as for inter-channel coherency

 • Time control of the whole ground station network by periodic synchronization pulse generation and transmission.

-The PRARE space segment oscillator is an ultra-stable voltage controlled quartz-crystal oscillator (VCXO) designed in BVA technique, and a state-of-the-art type of quartz oscillator.
+The PRARE space segment oscillator is an ultra-stable voltage-controlled quartz-crystal oscillator (VCXO) designed in the BVA technique and a state-of-the-art type of quartz oscillator.
 The primary output frequency is 5 MHz, which is divided/multiplied by the space segment electronics to generate all the frequencies necessary within the system.

 - An antenna unit with an offset antenna of 60 cm diameter (parabolic dish), fronted electronics and tracking system.
 The antenna s fully movable in azimuth and elevation to track the satellite from horizon to horizon (weight 42 kg including gearing unit)

 - An electronics unit including RF-modules (dimensions 560 x 560 x 300 mm, weight 35 kg), linked together by RF-signal and data cables.
 The electronic tracking loops filter the received microwave signal, decode the superimposed data (low-rate modulation), which contain dedicated information for each individual ground station, transpose the microwave frequency to the uplink (fixed frequency ratio 749/880), re-modulate new site-specific low-rate information, and send the signal back to the satellite.

 The PRARE ground station tracking network consists of 29 PRARE transponders in total (globally distributed), which are owned by 10 different international geodetic research groups (plus GFZ) and operated locally by co-operating scientific institutions.

 During satellite contact, the main tasks of the ground station modules are:

 - Measurement of the delay difference between the quasi-simultaneously transmitted S- and X-band signals